Moonbase59/azuracast_xmltv/README.md

 ### I get `HTTPError – 403 Client Error: Forbidden for url: …`

-In almost all cases, this means the API key given didn’t work. `azuracast_xmltv` will continue as if no API key has been given.
+In almost all cases, this means the API key given didn’t work. `azuracast_xmltv` will continue as if no API key had been given.

 The user who generated the API key in AzuraCast must have appropriate rights to access the station’s …
 - mounts,